FinweLtd/doc-livesync-all/docs/user_guide/installing.md

     ![iOS Beta install](img/install_ios_beta_step_15.jpg)

 !!! note
-    When a new release is pushed to TestFlight, you will get a notification to your iPad and to your email (unless you have disabled these notifications from TestFlight app).
+    When a new release is pushed to TestFlight, you will get a notification to your iPad and to your email.
+Unless you have disabled these notifications from TestFlight app.
 If you want to update to the new version, open TestFlight, select
     LiveSYNC, and select *UPDATE*.
 This is similar to Steps 14-16 above.

 ### Android

 !!! note
-    Currently, there is no need to request access to beta version on Android.
-It is open for everyone.
+    Currently, there is no need to request access to the beta version on Android.
+It is open to everyone.

 Follow the instructions below to install *the beta version* of the LiveSYNC app on your Android device.